gweissman/clinical_embeddings/README.md

 By Zachary Flamholz, [Lyle Ungar](http://www.cis.upenn.edu/~ungar/), [Gary Weissman](http://pair.upenn.edu/people/core-faculty/gary-weissman)

 ## Description
 Pre-trained word embeddings using the text of published clinical case reports.
+See the [pre-preprint](https://github.com/gweissman/clinical_embeddings/blob/master/pre_preprint_flamholz_embeddings_2019.pdf) for a detailed description of the methods used to build and test the word embeddings.

 ## Download